PeterCamilleri/CX16/docs/vm1_am.md

 The VM1 supports the following operations:

+Notes:
-Note that the operation details are meant to express the semantics of each operation rather than the exact details of its implementation.
+* The operation details are meant to express the semantics of each operation rather than the exact details of its implementation.
 Actual code will act as described in the details, even though they may be optimized to save time and code space.
+* The operation details do not describe low-level details about the fetching of instructions or pushing and popping of data with stacks.

 ### Add